Jambierp/hashcat/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 **Additional context**
 Add any other context about the problem here.
-For instance, it was working with hashcat version X.X.X (also please post output from older versions).
+For instance, it was working with supercrack version X.X.X (also please post output from older versions).